prasannavl/icomponent/README.md

         this._postRender();
     }

-    // Queue a render using the RenderManager scheduler. queueRender() {
+    // Queue a render using the IConfig scheduler. queueRender() {
         if (this.renderQueueToken !== null) return;
-        this.renderQueueToken = RenderManager.schedule(this.renderNow);
+        this.renderQueueToken = IConfig.schedule(this.renderNow);
     }

-    // Clear any previously scheduled render using the RenderManager scheduler. clearRenderQueue() {
+    // Clear any previously scheduled render using the IConfig scheduler. clearRenderQueue() {
         if (this.renderQueueToken === null) return;
-        RenderManager.cancel(this.renderQueueToken);
+        IConfig.cancel(this.renderQueueToken);
         this.renderQueueToken = null;
     }